Dell Laptop

 Under the cover, you can access the battery, hard drive, RAM, wireless card, and cooling fan.

-Remove four screws securing the hard drive.
-Lift up the white tape and remove it.
+Remove the four screws securing the hard drive.
+Lift the white tape and remove the hard drive.

 This Dell Inspiron 15 5547 features a Seagate 500GB 5400 RPM hard drive.

-Remove two screws securing the cooling fan and disconnect the cable from the motherboard.
+Remove the two screws securing the cooling fan and disconnect the cable from the motherboard.

-Lift up the keyboard and disconnect the keyboard cable.
+Lift the keyboard and disconnect the keyboard cable.

 Disconnect the power button cable and touchpad cable.